utilmeta/utilmeta-py/docs/en/guide/handle-request.md

     def login(self, data: LoginSchema = request.Body):
 		pass
 ```
-We declare a Schema class called LoginSchema as a type hint for the request body parameter, and `Request.Body` mark the parameter as a request body parameter with a default value for the parameter.
+We declare a `LoginSchema` as a type annotation for the `data` param, and use `request.Body` as a default value  to mark the parameter as a request body parameter.

-When you use a Schema class to declare the request body, the interface has the ability to handle JSOM/XML and form data, for example, you can pass such a JSON request body.
+When you use a Schema class to declare the request body, the API has the ability to handle JSOM/XML and form data, for example, you can pass such a JSON request body.
 ```json
 {
 	"username": "alice",